 - 1. Academic transcripts shall reflect sanctions as provided in Chapter 10 of the Code. - 2.
 The case file, including audio recordings and/or transcripts of the Hearing, will be retained as part of the Respondent's conduct record for eight (8) years from the date of resolution.
 Conduct records may be retained for longer periods of time or permanently, as specified in the sanction(s).
-Conduct records including the sanction of Expulsion shall be retained permanently.
-Conduct records designated as "permanent" shall not be voided except under very rare circumstances with unusual and compelling justification. - 3.
-All conduct records are confidential and shall be maintained pursuant to University Policy 402, Student Records; provided, however, that pursuant to FERPA, under specific circumstances the University may disclose the final results of any Conduct Procedures against a Student who is also an alleged perpetrator of any crime of violence or non-forcible sex offense, but only as specifically set forth in Section II.B.10 of University Policy 402, Student Records. - 4.
-Students may make copies of their conduct records in accordance with University Policy 402, Student Records.
+Conduct records including the sanction of Expulsion or Registration Revocation shall be retained permanently.
+Conduct records designated as "permanent" shall not be voided except under very rare circumstances with unusual and compelling justification. - Conduct records related to an individual student are confidential and shall be maintained pursuant to University Policy 402, Student Education Records (FERPA), including limited exceptions that permit disclosure without a student's consent.
+Any portions of conduct records related to a Student Organization that do not contain identifiable student information are generally not protected from disclosure. - 4.
+Students may make copies of their conduct records in accordance with University Policy 402, Student Education Records (FERPA).